Planning a trip to Ireland? You’re in luck – we have a step by step guide on how to do that!

 It was convenient not only in the city but also while hiking in the countryside.

-That saved us some money and avoided us producing so much waste with plastic bottles.
+That saved us some money and avoided us from producing so much waste with plastic bottles.
 Win-win.

 Step 10: Learn a few essential words and phrases in Irish